HemaxiN/3DVox2Vox/README.md

 ## Evaluation

+To generate images using a trained G model, change the following parameters in the file `test_main.py`and run it:

+* `models_path`: path to the trained G model
+* `input_path`: directory containing input images for G
+* `save_dir`: directory where the synthetic images will be saved.

 To compute the Fréchet Inception Distance (FID) score, change the parameters `img1_dir` and `img2_dir` in the file `fid_score_main.py`, where: